christhisway/Wordle-Solver/README.md

 # Wordle Solver by Jayden Webb
+Current Version: 1.1
 ## Description
 Hello!
 This is a simple Wordle Solver, originally created as a project for an OOP class in my senior year of high school.
 It works by suggesting a guess for the user to input into their Wordle game, using the feedback (green, yellow, or grey squares) to filter out any impossible words, then suggesting another guess until either the game ends or the correct answer is guessed.

+It is optimized such that, in my testing, it has yet to fail to guess the answer in the allocated six attempts.

-The largest challenge of this project was implementing the word filtering; the seemingly simple constraints of green, yellow, and gray letters in conjunction with the possibility of duplicate letters proved surprisingly difficult to filter down to explicit algorithms.
+The largest challenge of this project was implementing the word filtering; the seemingly simple constraints of green, yellow, and gray letters in conjunction with the possibility of duplicate letters proved surprisingly difficult to filter down to explicit algorithms when all cases must be considered separately and put together in a way that works properly.

 Created entirely in Java, the program makes use of file reading, user input, various String methods, and ArrayLists.

 ## Installation and Usage
 **Execute the following commands to download and run the Wordle Solver:**